nikolaospapathanasiou/AssetTracker/README.md

 - Filters live in the URL, so a filtered view survives a refresh and can be shared.
 - The side panel is a single state value (`view` / `edit` / `create`), so impossible combinations can't happen.
 - The list and the map run separate queries: the list pages 25 at a time, the map asks for up to 500 in view.
 If there are more, the map says so instead of silently dropping markers.
+- The chip counts are a third query on the same filters.
+It is cached under the same `assets` key, so a create or an edit refreshes the counts along with everything else.

 **Leaflet.** Mature, small, no API key, and plenty for ~150 points.
 I used circle markers: color-coded by status, no marker image files to bundle, and drawn in priority order so a critical asset is never hidden behind an OK one in a dense area.
 MapLibre would be the pick for vector tiles or thousands of points.